-As part of Imaginate’s ongoing programme of artist residencies supporting new performance ideas for young audiences, Imaginate and St Crispin’s school will host artist Ellie Griffiths from September – December 2017 in a project called FRAMES.
-This one-term pilot project will fund Ellie to spend time with pupils in the school with time for her own research to explore performance ideas for young, neurodiverse audiences.
+As part of Imaginate’s ongoing programme of artist residencies supporting new performance ideas for young audiences, Imaginate and St Crispin’s school hosted artist Ellie Griffiths from September – December 2017 in a project called FRAMES.
+This one-term pilot project funded Ellie to spend time with pupils in the school with time for her own research to explore performance ideas for young, neurodiverse audiences.

 You can read Ellie's project blog posts below in the Related News section.

 If you would like to talk about this project, or for further information about Imaginate's creative development work, you can contact Fiona Ferguson (Creative Development Director).